GenderDysphoria/GenderDysphoria.fyi/public/gdb/second-puberty-fem.md

 With the removal of androgens, blood flow to the scalp increases.
 Follicles that had been lost to male pattern baldness may reactivate, causing some return of the hair line and a filling in of bald spots.
 Scalp hair becomes thicker and follicles grow stronger, allowing hair to grow to longer lengths.

 With this thickening, curliness may become more pronounced, and a change in hair color may also occur.
-You may come to have your mother's hair more than your fathers.
+You might find your hair taking on a texture more like your mother's than your father's.

 ### [Anterior Pelvic Tilt](http://en.wikipedia.org/wiki/Pelvic_tilt)